LLM/Agent-as-Data-Analyst: A Survey: for Semi-Structured Data Analysis

-Through our research, we can easily find that tables with simple structure or annotations are often difficult to represent complex semi-structured table structures.(e.g.,CSV, Markdown).At the same time, although some forms (e.g.,JSON) have simple structures, they can be represented by complex schemas.

-This inherent complexity poses substantial challenges in aligning queries with both the content and the structure of the table in query answering tasks.
-The absence of efficient tools (e.g., the openpyxl library for spreadsheet manipulation) and robust representation formats (e.g., Excel or HTML) further exacerbates the difficulty of processing such data.

-However, with the aid of LLMs, it becomes possible to directly reason over semi-structured tables, interpret their intricate layouts, and bridge the gap between natural language queries and heterogeneous table structures, thereby enabling more accurate and context-aware query answering.
+With the aid of LLMs, it becomes possible to directly reason over semi-structured tables, interpret their intricate layouts, and bridge the gap between natural language queries and heterogeneous table structures, thereby enabling more accurate and context-aware query answering.

 Traditional table processing approaches like TAPAS~\cite{herzig2020tapas} mainly rely on lightweight models (e.g., BERT\cite{devlin2019bert}, RoBERTa\cite{liu2019roberta}) to analyze the table.
 These methods rely on specialized embedding mechanisms to capture the two-dimensional structure of tables, including rows, columns, and numerical order.
 To support tasks such as cell selection or aggregation, they usually require large-scale weakly supervised pre-training~\cite{yang2022tableformer}.
 However, due to the small number of parameters and weak NLP capabilities of lightweight models, this method cannot handle some tasks based on semi-structured tables with confusing layouts.
 Leveraging the strong semantic understanding capabilities of LLMs, LLM-based approaches generally preprocess the semi-structured table and then perform table understanding or reasoning.
 We conducted some research on this, and the work is shown in Figure~\ref{fig:semitableoverview}.

-$\bullet$ \textit{\hi{Table Representation.}} By converting semi-structured tables into structured representations, LLMs can better capture the underlying logical relationships within tables, thereby improving their effectiveness in downstream tasks.
+\hi{Table Representation.} By converting semi-structured tables into structured representations, LLMs can better capture the underlying logical relationships within tables, thereby improving their effectiveness in downstream tasks.
 However, the diverse and complex layouts of semi-structured tables (e.g., hierarchical headers, merged cells, and nested subtables) pose significant challenges to this process.
 To address these issues, tree-based modeling approaches and model-driven methods have been proposed.